inkatown/knowledge_graph_github_openaiazure/README.md

 A Streamlit notebook that extract graph data (entities and relationships) from text input using LangChain and OpenAI's GPT models, and generates interactive graphs.

-👉 This repo is a modificatio of this youtube tutorial but using an API key from GitHub Markeetplace [![](https://img.youtube.com/vi/O-T_6KOXML4/0.jpg)](https://www.youtube.com/watch?v=O-T_6KOXML4)
+👉 This repo is a modification of this youtube tutorial but using an API key from GitHub Markeetplace [![](https://img.youtube.com/vi/O-T_6KOXML4/0.jpg)](https://www.youtube.com/watch?v=O-T_6KOXML4)

 ## Features